 Filing for Child Support - Here are some of the things to think about when filing for support and what your options are.

 Child Support Hearings - If your initial child support will be contested or later modified, you may be required to go to a child support hearing.

-Medical Expenses and Child Support: Who is responsible for paying for the medical expenses that aren't covered by insurance?
+Uninsured Medical Expenses and Child Support - Who is responsible for paying for the medical expenses that aren't covered by insurance?

-Child Support and Educational Costs - Find out if the costs for primary and secondary schooling can be included in your child support order.
+How are College Expenses Handled? - Find out if the costs for college and secondary schooling can be included in your child support order.

 Child Support Modification - When can child support be changed and what effect will different factors have.

 Child Support Questions in Relation to Custody - Will the support obligation change if custody is changed?
 Also, find out if custodial grandparents or the non-custodial parent are entitled to support.

 Joint Custody Child Support Questions - Find out how support will be affected if you and your ex share custody of the children.